A Survey on Data Augmentation in Large Model Era: Approaches

-Subject-driven approaches aim at synthesizing diverse and personalized images based on user-provided images capturing a specific subject.
-In contrast to general image generation techniques, subject-driven generation focuses on allowing users to create novel renditions of a subject in various contexts while maintaining its distinctive features.
-This approach caters to the user's desire for customized and imaginative outputs, addressing a challenging problem in the field of image generation.
-Especially noteworthy is its ability to generate a variety of images with diverse backgrounds from a small number of subject images. \citet{gal2022image} introduced a method, utilizing LDM, for generating novel "words" within a text-to-image model's embedding space with the aid of 3-5 conceptual images, facilitating intuitive, personalized image creation guided by language. \citet{ruiz2023dreambooth} proposed a method called DreamBooth, which can generate a variety of photorealistic images of a subject in different contexts with a few reference images and a text prompt.
-This method has the capacity to create innovative versions of the subject in diverse situations while preserving its unique characteristics.
-InstantBooth \citep{shi2023instantbooth} allows instant text-guided image personalization without test-time fine-tuning.
-This is achieved by converting images into textual tokens for concept learning and incorporating adapter layers to preserve fine details and identity during image generation, without the use of paired images of the same concept.
 UMM-Diffusion \citep{ma2023unified} is a method for generating customized images by encoding text and images jointly into a unified multimodal latent space.
 This method combines text and image information to guide image generation and eliminates irrelevant image parts through a novel sampling technique.
 Custom Diffusion \citep{kumari2023multi} is a fast and efficient fine-tuning technique for text-to-image diffusion models that updates key and value mapping weights in cross-attention layers for new concepts, uses real images with similar captions to prevent forgetting, and introduces augmentation for faster convergence.
 It also supports training of multiple concepts together or separately and merging.
 BLIP-Diffusion \citep{li2023blip} is a subject-driven image generation model with multimodal control using subject images and text prompts.
 It utilizes a pre-trained multimodal encoder, aligned visual representation with text following BLIP-2, and a subject representation learning task to generate new subject renditions.
-FastComposer \citep{xiao2023fastcomposer} presents a tuning-free technique for generating personalized, multi-subject text-to-image content.
-By utilizing a pre-trained vision encoder, this approach effectively tackles identity blending concerns by training supervised cross-attention maps with segmentation masks.
-ELITE \citep{wei2023elite} is a learning-based encoder specifically crafted for rapid and precise customized text-to-image generation.
-It introduces two key components: a global mapping network that translates image features into "new" text, and a local mapping network dedicated to preserving details and concept editability.
-SuTI \citep{chen2023subject} is a Subject-driven Text-to-Image generator that generates diverse images of a subject in different scenes without the need for subject-specific fine-tuning.
-It employs apprenticeship learning to achieve this by learning from a vast number of subject-specific expert models.